RDL-ANU/CoRe/components/readme.txt

-Contains source code for the different capabilities.
-The first one is CoRe, which provides shared functionality accross capabilities
+Contains source code for the different capabilities and utils, which provides shared functionality accross capabilities